null

 It depends on the fertilizer.
 Some lawn foods perform better when you water them in right after applying, while othersā€”such as some weed-and-feed productsā€”need to be watered a day or two after fertilizing.
 It all comes down to this: Check the product directions on the bagā€”they'll tell you when to water.

-You'll definitely want to check the weather before you plan to apply fertilizerā€”if rain or a heavy snowfall is in the forecast, you'll want to wait for another day.
-A light rain or snow after you apply the fertilizer won't hurt, but a downpour the next day could wash the fertilizer away.
-Keep in mind, too, that you never want to put fertilizer on frozen ground because the grass won't absorb it.
+You'll definitely want to check the weather before you plan to apply fertilizerā€”if rain is in the forecast, you'll want to wait for another day.
+Rainfall before you fertilize won't ruin your plans and in some cases may actually help.
+A light rain after you apply fertilizer won't hurt either, but a downpour could wash the fertilizer away.

 How long do I need to keep kids and pets off the lawn after fertilizing?